1RETY1/CSlight-Library/README.md

 ## 📖 How It Works

-After запуск the program, the user sees a menu:
+After starting the program, the user sees a menu:

 ```
 1 - find out the author's name by the book index.